genesiscloud/genesis-cloud-inference-articles/art04.md

 cd client/build
 ```

-The shell script for creating CMake build configuration for the Triton client libraryis provided in the asset directory for this article; copy it to the current directory and make sure it has execution permissions:
+The shell script for creating CMake build configuration for the Triton client libraries provided in the asset directory for this article; copy it to the current directory and make sure it has execution permissions:

 ```
 cp ~/kbase/art04/build_client.sh .